Don’t Trade in the Dark—Get Your Pre-Market Report Every Day.Join Now

 Holding Period Required:

-• Listed Shares: 12 months for long-term
+• Listed Shares: 12 months long-term

-• Unlisted Shares: 24 months for long-term
+• Unlisted Shares: 24 months long-term

 Long-Term Capital Gains Tax: